 So the first folder we have here in project is e2e which stands for End-to-end and this where we write end to end test for our application.

-If you have not worked with end to end test this are basically automated test that simulate real users so we can write code to launch our browser navigate to the home page of our application click a few links here and there, fill out a form, click a button and then assert that there is something on the page this is the example of an End to end Test.
+If you have not worked with end to end Test before, the let me tell you end-to-end Test is basically automated Test that simulate real users so we can write code to launch our browser navigate to the home page of our application and click a few links here and there, fill out a form, click a button and then assert so there is something on the page this is the example of an End to end Test.

 As a beginner you don’t have worry bout e2e for now.